PingulGab/SIA_PawrSaleWebsite/readme.md

 ---

-Disclaimer & Credits
+**_Disclaimer & Credits_**
-: \* The images used in this project are not owned by me.
-If you are the owner of any of the images and would like them to be credited or removed, please contact me.
+* I do not own the images used in this project.
+If you are the owner of any of the photos and would like them to be credited or removed, please contact me.

-: \* Credits to https://www.freepik.com/author/catalyststuff for the images used in the banner in the Products Page, Successful & Unsuccessful Payment page.
+* Credits to https://www.freepik.com/author/catalyststuff for the images used in the banner on the Products Page, Successful & Unsuccessful Payment page.

-: \* Credits to https://startbootstrap.com/theme/new-age for the Bootstrap theme used in this project.
+* Credits to https://startbootstrap.com/theme/new-age for the Bootstrap theme used in this project.

 ---